-Some of you who are participating may be doing so as part of faith, religious, or spiritual community - perhaps even gathering outdoors with a group (wearing masks and remaining 6 feet apart!).
+Some of you who are participating may be doing so as part of faith, religious, or spiritual community - perhaps even gathering outdoors with a group.
 Others may be participating as individuals, who are nonetheless interconnected with the broader world of which we are all a part.
 You may be out in the world near a body of water, or settled inside a dwelling.